AndreasLH/ML_Ops_stable_diffusion/reports/README.md

 >
 > Answer:

-Overview of the buckets the current dataset are the new generated images, the `model_best` folder is where we save the generated model.
+Overview of the buckets: the `current_data` folder contains the new generated images, the `model_best` folder is where we save the generated model.
 ![Overview](figures/bucket1.png)

-Main dataset part, approximately 200 mb
+The main dataset part is approximately 200 mb
 ![main data](figures/bucket2.png)

 ### Question 20